-We have audited the financial report of Ford Co-Operative Credit Society Limited (the Company), which comprises the statement of financial position as at 30 June 2019, the statement of comprehensive income, the statement of changes in members equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Geelong Bank (the Company), which comprises the statement of financial position as at 30 June 2021, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion, the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Geelong Bank is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the Company's financial position as at 30 June 2019 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- (a) giving a true and fair view of the Company's financial position as at 30 June 2021 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards and the Corporations Regulations 2001.